Course Notes - Jim Fawcett

 Research and Development

-Several students and I have recently started a small research group that focuses on software complexity, accessibility and reuse.
+Several students and I started a small research group that focused on software complexity, accessibility and reuse.
 For details refer to this Research page.
-This group consists of a couple of Doctoral students, several students preparing Master's Theses under my direction, and a number of students doing Independent Studies.
-Some of this research extends into the classroom.
-Recently (Fall '02), for example, the CSE784 - Software Studio class developed a Software Foundry that implements some of the software accessibility ideas we are exploring.
+This group consisted of several Doctoral students, one or two students preparing Master's Theses under my direction, and occasionally a student doing an Independent Study.
+Some of this research extended into the classroom.
+For example, the CSE784 - Software Studio class has, over several years, developed projects that implement some of the software accessibility ideas we were exploring.

 Ancient History